brocaar/chirpstack-docs/content/overview/features.md

 LoRa Server implements adaptive data-rate.
-For devices that support ADR, this will make sure that they are operating at the best data-rate possible with the least transmission power.
-This not only saves battery power, but uses the network in the most ideal way as airtime of the node decreases.
+For devices that support ADR, this will make sure that they are operating at the best data-rate possible using the lowest possible transmission power.

 ## Channel re-configuration